/skills/fuz-stack/references/testing-patterns

 Repo-Local Helpers

-Most repos also have test_helpers.ts for domain-specific factories (fuz_ui, fuz_css, gro, fuz_gitops). fuz_app's test infrastructure lives in src/lib/testing/ (library exports, not test helpers).
+Most repos also have a test_helpers.ts for domain-specific factories (fuz_ui, fuz_css, gro, fuz_gitops). fuz_app's test infrastructure lives in src/lib/testing/ (library exports, not test helpers).

 // src/test/test_helpers.ts — domain-specific example from gro export const create_mock_task_context = <TArgs extends object = any>( args: Partial<TArgs> = {}, config_overrides: Partial<GroConfig> = {}, defaults?: TArgs, ): TaskContext<TArgs> => ({...});